-The average gender pay gap within the construction industry currently sits at 23.3% with the UK average recorded as 18.1%, so we recognise we have steps to make to reduce this gap.
-We recognise that females are underrepresented which is particularly pronounced in engineering and operational roles.
+The average gender pay gap within the construction industry currently sits at 23.3% with the UK average recorded as 18.1%, and we must take steps to reduce this gap.
+We recognise that females are underrepresented which is particularly pronounced in the Company's engineering roles and at board level.